 The authors would like to thank Daniel Cohen, Neil Eisner, Jeffrey Lubbers, David Pritzker, and Richard Parker for their assistance and guidance from the inception of this project to its conclusion.
 To the several current and former agency officials, facilitators, and other experts who confidentially provided their candid and thoughtful remarks, the authors also express their sincere gratitude.
-Finally, the authors thank Matthew Wiener, Vice Chairman of ACUS, Daniel Sheffner, Attorney Advisor at ACUS, and Cary Coglianese, the ACUS Rulemaking Committee Chair and a Professor at Penn Law School for their immensely helpful commentary on drafts of this report.
+Finally, the authors thank Matthew Wiener, Vice Chairman of ACUS, Daniel Sheffner, Attorney Advisor at ACUS, and Cary Coglianese, Chair of the ACUS Committee on Rulemaking and Edward B. Shils Professor of Law at the University of Pennsylvania for their immensely helpful commentary on drafts of this report.